Clive Rice: Later career

-After retirement Rice worked as coach for Nottinghamshire and encouraged Kevin Pietersen to leave South Africa to qualify for England.
+In 1995, after just one season since retiring from first-class cricket, Rice was appointed to South Africa's national selection panel on the nomination of the Transvaal Cricket Board.
+He worked as coach for Nottinghamshire and encouraged Kevin Pietersen to leave South Africa to qualify for England.

 Opinions about match fixing

 In September 2010, Rice claimed in an interview to Fox News that betting syndicates were involved in the deaths of Pakistan coach Bob Woolmer and former South African captain Hansie Cronje.
 Fox Sports quoted Rice as saying: "These mafia betting syndicates do not stop at anything and they do not care who gets in their way."
 Former Pakistan coach Geoff Lawson had earlier told Fox Sports that match-fixing "might not be about money, it might be about extortion, and all the things that go on".

 Illness and death

 Rice was diagnosed with a brain tumour in September 1998 and received treatment in Hanover, Germany.
 In February 2015, Rice collapsed at his house in Johannesburg and scans at a local hospital found that, as his tumour was located deep down, it could not be removed by a neurosurgeon by invasive surgery.
 Rice then went to Health Care Global in Bangalore, India and received robotic radiation treatment to have the tumour removed.
 The surgery was successful and Rice returned home in March 2015.
 On the morning of 28 July 2015, Rice died from sepsis in the Morningside hospital in Johannesburg.